Frequently Asked Questions:

 Where does the society meet?

 We meet at the Bristol Photographic Society, Unit 13, Montpelier Central, Station Road, Montpelier, Bristol, BS6 5EE.
 This is at the top of Station Road, just opposite Montpelier railway station.
-See Contact us for directions.
+Meeting details are here:

 When does the society meet?

 Every Friday in term-time, October-June.
 Alternate Fridays, otherwise.
 Arrive by about 7:00 and get a tea/coffee and a biscuit - 50p.

 Your first visit is free.
 After that we ask for a donation of £3, but we hope that you might join us!

 - Access to our Failand observatory and the opportunity to learn how to use the telescopes there